-On November 11, 2019, the Board approved the Directors' Equity Ownership Policy ("DEOP") to ensure that each non-executive director holds a meaningful equity ownership interest, focus on the long-term interests of the Corporation.
+On November 11, 2019, the Board approved the Directors' Equity Ownership Policy ("DEOP") to ensure that each non-executive director holds a meaningful equity ownership interest, focused on the long-term interests of the Corporation.
 The DEOP requires each non-executive Director to hold common shares of O3 with aggregate acquisition cost or market value equal to at least two times annual base retainer fee for serving as director.
 Deferred share units of O3 shall be counted towards meeting the requirements in this policy, but not options or RSUs.
 The DEOP stipulates compliance within 3 years of the DEOP becoming effective or assuming the position of Director.
+In March 2023 the Corporate Governance and Nominating Committee reported that all executives and directors are either in compliance or working towards compliance in the required time frame.